Alyaa-Mahmoud/Flight_Reservation_App/README.md

 After the build completes, your executable will be located in the following folder:
 dist/main.exe

 You can now share or run this .exe file on any Windows machine without needing Python installed.

+### 🧩 Download

+You can download the latest Windows executable from the [Releases page](https://github.com/Alyaa-Mahmoud/Flight_Reservation_App/releases/tag/v1.0.0).